kris71990/travel-forum/backend/README.md

 4. DELETE /comment/:commentId - AUTH
   - Called when user requests to delete a comment

+*Message Router*
+1. POST /message - AUTH
+  - User can send a private message to another user
+  - Must accept `text`, user profileId and recipient profileId

+2. GET /messages - AUTH
+  - User can get all messages that have been sent to them

+3. PUT /message/:messageId
+  - Called when user reads a message for the first time, `read` flag set to true

 ## Testing

 Unit testing is done with *Mocha* and *Chai* - 96% coverage of server code.